 The last strategy proved to be the most successful.
-The company began maturing when they signed McDonald’s and began managing the pension fund for the World Bank, Mobil Oil and Eastman Kodak.
+The company began maturing when it signed McDonald’s and began managing the World Bank, Mobil Oil, and Eastman Kodak pension fund.

 Creating a portfolio with uncorrelated investments became his most successful strategy.
 It’s all about balancing risk.
 This was called the Pure Alpha fund.

 Clients began to see that it’s not about earning the most every single year.
 Instead, beating the market over time was a better strategy.
-Between 1991 and 2005, Bridgewater ended the year with negative returns only 3 times with the worst being -4%.
+Between 1991 and 2005, Bridgewater ended the year with negative returns only three times, the worst being -4 %.

 By 2007, Bridgewater Associates had $50B worth of Assets Under Management (AUM).
 Its credibility was increasing by the quarter.
 Ray Dalio saw the incoming worldwide crisis.
-This time, he was also right and he came better prepared than the first time around.
+This time, he was also right and came better prepared than the first time.

 He met with the White House staff, but his findings were ignored.
 How many investors and fund managers saw their portfolios plummet in 2008?
 Not Bridgwater.

 Clients’ profits after fees were a solid 9.5%.
 However, in 2009, the economy rebounded.
-The DJIA rallied by 19%, but Bridgewater portfolios earned between 2 and 4% only.
+The DJIA rallied by 19%, but Bridgewater portfolios only earned between 2 and 4%.
 Not the best, but overall positive.

-Let’s take a look at a few side projects and personnel habits Ray Dalio has adopted throughout his life.
-We’ll start out with transindental medidation.
+Let’s look at a few side projects and personnel habits Ray Dalio has adopted throughout his life.
+We’ll start with transcendental meditation.

 Can I get more cliché?
 Meditation….really?
 Ever since 1969, Ray has been meditating daily.